-As per the agreement, the local bodies receiving internet service don’t have to pay for2 years.
+As per the agreement, the local bodies receiving internet service don’t have to pay for 2 years.
 After that, they will be subject to renewal charges as paying subscribers.
-Besides, NTA is also bearing all the setup costs including necessary hardware and installation expenditures.
+Besides, NTA is also bearing all the setup costs including necessary hardware and installation expenditure.
 But it is possible that the gears in use will go unused after the free period concludes.
-Also read: NTA Invites Missing Local Levels For RTDF Broadband Project
+Also read: NTA Invites Missing Local Levels for RTDF Broadband Project

 That could be a reason, it has asked the local bodies and concerned authorities to keep the terminal equipment safe.

 Local bodies can continue receiving the service after 2 years

 NTA has provided broadband internet service in local bodies in agreement with service providers.
 But the free service is only available for up to 2 years.
 However, local bodies can still continue receiving the service if they wish.
 “After the 2 years of free service, they can request for the continuation of the broadband service.
 It is the duty of service providers to allow the continuity of the service as well,” the notice reads.